The Disordered Mind…, Eric R. Kandel

 I am reading this book as part of a small book club: The 26-minute Book Club.
 This sort of book is really not my cup of tea — it is about the math with which various learning algorithms are implemented.
 I am, at my deepest, interested in the algorithms.
 Math is neither a strong point nor a deep interest — it seems more like magic to me: You generate a bunch of tautologies, define some terms and rules, and then elaborate it, and all of a sudden it enables you to do things.

 I had imagined I would give this a one-meeting trial, and then bow out.
 However, I found the group (4 other people) quite pleasant, and composed of — barring the one person I know who invited me — interesting strangers that I would not otherwise get to know.
-And that, especially in retirement, is actually a pretty valuable thing.
-Everybody else I encounter is mostly a part of my social network.
+And that, especially in retirement, is of great value.

-Another advantage is that working through this book forces me to think about something that I would otherwise ignore: basic math including linear algebra, vectors, a little calculus, probability, gaussian distributions, Bayes’ Theorm.
+Another advantage is that working through this book forces me to think about topics I would otherwise ignore: basic math including linear algebra, vectors, a little calculus, probability, gaussian distributions, Bayes’ Theorm.
 Perhaps it will prove tractable enough that I will feel emboldened to take on fluid dynamics, something that I suspect would help me better understand a whole range of natural patterns, from meteorological to geological….
 Or perhaps I will figure out how to distill the ‘qualitative’ aspects that I am interested from the mangle of symbols.
 We shall see.

 C1: Desperately Seeking Patterns

 • Konrad Lorenz and duckling imprinting.
 Ducklings can imprint on two moving red objects, and will follow any two moving objects of the same color; or two moving objects of different colors, mutatis mutandis.
-How is it that an organism with a small brain and only a few instants of exposure can learn something like this?
+How is it that an organism with a small brain and only a few seconds of exposure can learn something like this?

 • This leads into a brief introduction to Frank Rosenblatt’s invention of Perceptrons in the late 1950’s.
 Perceptrons are one of the first ‘brain-inspired’ algorithms that can learn patterns by inspecting labeled data.